NIHAAL084/todoist-mcp-server/README.md

 ```

 ## Contributing

 Contributions are welcome!
 Feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Issues and Support
-If you encounter any issues or need support, please file an issue on the [GitHub repository](https://github.com/abhiz123/todoist-mcp-server/issues).